ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

-As in the case of *io.WriteString* function, the first arument of the *strconv.WriteInt* is of type *io.Writer*.
+As in the case of *io.WriteString* function, the first argument of the *strconv.WriteInt* is of type *io.Writer*.

 ```
 $ egc